Relative benefits of different active learning methods to conceptual physics learning

-\textit{Introduction--}Active learning engages students in interactions with their peers such that they construct their understanding together~\cite{piaget1926language,vygotsky1978mind}.
-Active learning methods are demonstrably better at promoting conceptual development and improving odds of student success than traditional, lecture-based teaching methods in university-level physics courses ~\cite{hake1998interactive,freeman2014active,theobald2020active}.
-It is no longer relevant to compare active learning methods to traditional methods~\cite{wieman2014large,dancy2024physics}; rather, researchers must measure the ``relative benefits of different active learning methods"~\cite[p.
+Active learning invites students to cognitively engage with course material during class time and often involves students interacting with their peers such that they construct their understanding together~\cite{lombardi2021curious}.
+Active learning strategies are demonstrably better at promoting conceptual development and improving odds of student success than traditional, lecture-based teaching methods in university-level physics courses ~\cite{hake1998interactive,freeman2014active,theobald2020active}.
+It is no longer relevant to compare active learning to traditional methods~\cite{wieman2014large,dancy2024physics}; rather, researchers must measure the ``relative benefits of different active learning methods"~\cite[p.
 8320]{wieman2014large} and ``better [understand] the strengths and weaknesses of different types of active learning instructional styles"~\cite[p.
 9]{dancy2024physics}.

-Existing studies have started to conduct such comparisons of active learning methods, but have only done so at single institutions and/or for high fidelity implementations of the methods (e.g., at the sites where the methods were developed)~\cite{rogers2015implementing,keiner2010interactive,commeford2021characterizing,commeford2022characterizing,weir2019small}.
-As a growing number of instructors implement active learning methods in their physics courses~\cite{dancy2024physics}, it is necessary to understand the relative benefits of each method to conceptual learning, and the mechanisms that explain these benefits, across a variety of implementations.
+While active learning refers to a wide range of research-based instructional strategies, including specific activity types (e.g., computer simulations), it is often discussed and studied through the names of well-established methods.
+Researchers have started to compare these named active learning methods, but they have only done so at single institutions and/or for high-fidelity implementations of the methods (e.g., at the sites where the methods were developed)~\cite{rogers2015implementing,keiner2010interactive,commeford2021characterizing,commeford2022characterizing,weir2019small}.
+As a growing number of instructors implement these methods in their physics courses~\cite{dancy2024physics,foote2014diffusion}, it is necessary to understand the relative benefits of each method to conceptual learning, and the mechanisms that explain these benefits, across a variety of implementations.